RWS/dxa-flexible-campaign-content/README.md

 Follow the below steps to install this extension in SDL Tridion Sites CMS and DXA.

-SDL Tridion Sites CMS:
+Tridion Sites CMS:

 1. Either compile the C# code in the 'cms/campaign-upload-extension' directory or download the precompiled Addon package/DLL here:
-    - DLL for SDL Tridion Sites 9.0: [campaign-upload-extension-v1.3.1.dll](https://github.com/sdl/dxa-flexible-campaign-content/raw/master/cms/campaign-upload-extension/compiled/campaign-upload-extension-v1.3.1.dll)
+    - DLL for Tridion Sites 9.0: [campaign-upload-extension-v1.3.2.dll](https://github.com/rws/dxa-flexible-campaign-content/raw/master/cms/campaign-upload-extension/compiled/campaign-upload-extension-v1.3.2.dll)
-    - Addon package for SDL Tridion Sites 9.1/9.5: [InstantCampaign-1.3.1.zip](https://github.com/sdl/dxa-flexible-campaign-content/raw/master/cms/campaign-upload-extension/compiled/InstantCampaign-1.3.1.zip)
+    - Addon package for Tridion Sites 9.1/9.5: [InstantCampaign-1.3.2.zip](https://github.com/rws/dxa-flexible-campaign-content/raw/master/cms/campaign-upload-extension/compiled/InstantCampaign-1.3.2.zip)

 2. If you compile the extension yourself for Sites 9.0 you need to merge the DLLs into one single DLL by using [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630).
 Use the merge_dll.bat to generate a merged DLL.
 For Sites 9.1 and above an Addon package ZIP will automatically be generated when building.